0xchase/HACS408E/content/schedule/week-02/lab-2/index.md

 {{< callout emoji="💡" >}}

-TODO
+The goal of this lab is to practice core reversing skills by exploring the code that comprises the web interface utilized for router configuration.
+Additionally, you will learn to leverage a Common Vulnerabilities and Exposures (CVE) database as a tool to identify vulnerabilities specific to the router firmware analyzed in previous labs.
+This lab aims to not only bolster your technical skills but also to enhance your ability to methodically approach system analysis.

 **Goals:**

 - Review Javascript/HTML source code
-- Learn about HTTP requests and how web servers work
+- Learn a little about HTTP requests and web servers
+- Use a CVE database to look up vulnerabilities

 **Estimated Time:** `45 Minutes`